About Dr. Kaufman

 Dr. Joan Kaufman

-Certified in forensic custody evaluations by New York State, Dr. Kaufman is a world renowned Psychologist providing consultations, evaluations, and expert testimony for child custody and child and adult trauma cases.
-She is a licensed clinical Psychologist in New York and Maryland, with pending licenses in the remaining 39 states covered by the PSYPACT legislation.
+Dr. Kaufman is a world renowned Psychologist providing consultations, evaluations, and expert testimony for child custody and child and adult trauma cases.
+She is a licensed clinical Psychologist in New York and Maryland, with the ability to practice in the remaining 39 states covered by the PSYPACT legislation.